 How Can I Become an Attorney Without Law School?
 [Too Good to be True?]

-Most states have apparently surrendered to the the ABA, as they have disallowed “reading” for the law under the traditional apprenticeship methods.
-But because little is known about these programs and since many with traditional law degrees [paying sometimes $100,000 or more] thumb their noses at the original method, few people actually are involved in Law Office Study at a given time.
-Since 1980, 436 people have registered for the apprentice program — known as law office study — with the State Bar of California and only 64 have passed the bar exam.
+Most states have apparently surrendered to the ABA, as they have disallowed “reading” for the law under the traditional apprenticeship methods.
+But because little is known about these programs and since many with traditional law degrees [sometimes paying $100,000 or more] thumb their noses at the original method, few people actually are involved in Law Office Study at a given time.
+Since 1980, 436 people have registered for the apprentice program — known as law office study — with the State Bar of California, and only 64 have passed the bar exam.
 Bar officials estimate that fewer than 30 people are pursuing the program at any given time.
 (Source LA Times)

 - New York;

 Although this article focuses of California, a few of the above states have basic educational requirements prior to admission into the Bar.
 In California, this is known as the Law Office Study Program.